LukeZGD/Legacy-iOS-Kit/README.md

     - iPhone 2G, 3G, 3GS, 4, 4S, 5, 5C
     - iPad 1, 2, 3, 4, mini 1
     - iPod touch 1, 2, 3, 4, 5
-- Restoring with SHSH blobs is also supported on most A7/A8 devices:
+- Restoring with SHSH blobs is also supported on some 64-bit devices:
     - See [SEP/BB Compatibility Chart](https://docs.google.com/spreadsheets/d/1Mb1UNm6g3yvdQD67M413GYSaJ4uoNhLgpkc7YKi3LBs/edit#gid=1191207636) for iOS versions that can be restored to
-    - iPhone 5S, 6, 6 Plus
+    - iPhone 5S, 6, 6 Plus, 6S, 6S Plus, SE 2016, 7
-    - iPad Air 1, mini 2, mini 3
+    - iPad Air 1, Air 2, mini 2, mini 3, mini 4
-    - iPod touch 6
+    - iPod touch 6, 7
 - Restoring with powdersn0w is supported on the following devices and target version range:
     - iPhone 4 GSM - iOS 4.0 to 7.1.1 (4.2.1 is not functional)
     - iPhone 4 CDMA - iOS 5.0 to 7.1.1 (4.2.x is not functional)